AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ## Step 4: What to Expect After Execution

-Once you run the AACloud and the platform calls the bot and process you just configured, you will not "see" much more than the command prompt popping up, as described earlier.
+Once you run the AACloud and the platform calls the t-bot and process you just configured, you will not "see" much more than the command prompt popping up, as described earlier.
 Do not expect any graphics, browser windows or candlestick charts to pop up.
-The visualization of bots activity over a candlestick chart happens at a different moment.
+The visualization of t-bots activity over a candlestick chart happens at a different moment.
 We will get there later.
-In the meantime, what you can actually see is the dataset generated by the bot in the form of _.json_ files stored in the cloud, the logs stored locally and the orders that may have been placed in your account at the exchange.
+In the meantime, what you can actually see is the dataset generated by the t-bot in the form of _.json_ files stored in the cloud, the logs stored locally and the orders that may have been placed in your account at the exchange.

 ### Check Output

-As stated above, you should be able to browse the output of the bot using the Azure Storage Explorer with the connection string we provided for your bot earlier (_File Shares > data_).
+As stated above, you should be able to browse the output of the t-bot using the Azure Storage Explorer with the connection string we provided for your algobot earlier (_File Shares > data_).

 ### Logs

 Upon execution, the platform creates a folder named _Logs_ right outside the platform's repository.
 Thus, you will find the Logs folder in the same directory as the AACloud folder.
-Each bot stores logs in its own sub-folders.
+Each algobot stores logs in its own sub-folders.

 ### Debugging

-By now you should be able to run the bot in your local environment and use typical debugging tools and procedures should anything go wrong.
+By now you should be able to run the t-bot in your local environment and use typical debugging tools and procedures should anything go wrong.

-In case you were not able to successfully run the bot, the logs files are the first place to go.
+In case you were not able to successfully run the t-bot, the logs files are the first place to go.

 #### A Quick Logs Overview